 Configure remote systems that host WPM Players

-After deploying WPM Players to remote systems in your environment, decide how you want them to communicate with the Orion server, and if you want them to be updated automatically when new versions of the WPM Player service are available.
-As described in How WPM works, the WPM Player is a actually a Windows service that simulates end user experiences with web applications by playing back recorded transactions.
+When deploying WPM Players to remote systems, consider how you want them to communicate with the Orion server, and if you want them to be updated automatically when new versions of the WPM Player are available.

 Note the following details about setting up WPM Players on remote systems:

 - Additional configuration may be required, depending on the transactions involved.
-When a WPM Player runs recorded transactions, it uses a separate WPM Worker process to perform each step, and each WPM Worker process requires its own SEUM-User account with the necessary permissions.
+A WPM Player uses a separate WPM Worker process to perform each step in a transaction, and each WPM Worker process requires its own SEUM-User account with the necessary permissions.
 After you create transactions and decide where to run them, you can adjust SEUM-User accounts so a WPM Player has adequate permissions to run transactions.

 - If a computer hosts a hypervisor or Virtual Machine Monitor (VMM) running various servers (for example, print or file servers), consider hosting the WPM Player on another server instead.

 - The Web Transaction Recorder does not save client certificates in recordings.
-You'll need to install them on remote systems used to create recordings, as well as remote systems that host the WPM Player service where transactions that check certificates will be played back.
+You'll need to install them on remote systems used to create recordings, as well as remote systems that host the WPM Player where transactions will check certificates.
 See Add client certificates to support WPM playback.